reubenbance/Brand_Profile_Prompt_Generator/README.md

 ## **Using the generator**

-1. Run the 'promptgenerator.py' python file
+1. Run 'promptgenerator.py' or 'promptgenerator.exe'
 2. A window will appear with 14 sliders corresponding to 14 core brand attributes: use these sliders to input the desired brand profile
-3. Press 'submit' in the slider window
+3. Press 'Enter' in the slider window
 4. A text prompt will be generated that can then be inputted into the MusicGen generative AI to produce original music consistent with the inputted brand profile